Significant environmental challenges have been created by pressures on land use, air and soil quality, water and food security, and biodiversity.

 Providing answers to high-level questions

-CEH will collect and integrate national scale datasets, enabling researchers to answer high-level questions around the status and trends of environmental resources, such as:
+UKCEH will collect and integrate national scale datasets, enabling researchers to answer high-level questions around the status and trends of environmental resources, such as:

 - Land: How do the main pressures driving land use change interact, historically and into the future?